Interleukin-6 Receptor Antagonists in Critically Ill Patients with Covid-19

 Source: View publication →

-In critically ill patients with COVID-19 receiving intensive care, treatment with the IL-6 receptor antagonists tocilizumab or sarilumab improved clinical outcomes, including organ support-free days and survival, compared to standard care.
+In critically ill patients with COVID-19 receiving organ support, early treatment with the IL-6 receptor antagonists tocilizumab or sarilumab improved survival and increased the number of organ support-free days compared to standard care.

 Key Findings